fernandosam/selectize.js-elasticsearch/README.md

 http-server -o -cors -c-1 -i
 ```

-Now you can visit http://localhost:8080 to view your server and view Selectize.js-elasticsearch in action.
+Now you can visit http://localhost:8080 to view Selectize.js-elasticsearch in action.